17 travel gadgets you need for your next trip or vacation

 Fujifilm

 Sure, you could bring a giant SLR camera with multiple lenses and an extra special carry-on bag to store everything.
-Or for those who aren’t professionals, you can opt for a small, retro instant camera such as the Fuji Instax Mini 12.
+Or for those who aren’t professionals, you can opt for a small, retro instant camera such as the Fuji Instax Mini 12 for $143.95 on Amazon.
 Just like an old-school Polaroid, you can take a picture and instantly print it out to capture the moment.
 Just be aware that you’ll need to purchase and carry the film separately.

 Keep your wires from getting crossed